tediferJones/password-manager/README.md

 will be triggered for all other users it has been shared with, including the owner.
 If the owner deletes the entire entry, then this entry will be auto deleted from the vaults of every user it has been shared with.
-The owner also has the ability to remove individual users from each entry, prompting an auto delete for the user who was removed, and an auto update for all users it is still shared with.
+The owner also has the ability to remove individual users from a shared entry, prompting an auto delete for the user who was removed, and an auto update for all users it is still shared with.